 - a.
 The accused student may appeal a sanction assessed by a faculty member under subsection 11-505(c) to the president. - b.
 The accused student may appeal an administrative disposition by the dean of students under subsection 11-504(b) to the president or his or her designee. - c.
 The accused student may appeal a sanction assessed by the dean of students under subsection 11-504(c), 11-505(b), 11-505(c)(1) or 11-505(d) to the president. - d.
-Either the dean of students or the accused student may appeal a disciplinary decision issued by a hearing officer or a panel of the SCB under section 11-609 to the president.

-e.
-In cases involving allegations of sex discrimination, sexual harassment, sexual assault, relationship violence, stalking, or other Title IX related allegations, the dean of students office shall consult with the Title IX coordinator and, if applicable, the complainant before deciding whether or not to appeal the hearing officer's decision.
-In these cases, the complainant has the same right to appeal the decision as does the accused student.
+Either the dean of students or the accused student may appeal a disciplinary decision issued by a hearing officer or a panel of the SCB under section 11-609 to the president. - e.
+In cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, domestic violence, dating violence, stalking, or other Title IX related allegations, the dean of students office shall consult with the Title IX coordinator and, if applicable, the complainant before deciding whether or not to appeal the hearing officer's decision.
+In these cases, the complainant has the same, independent right to appeal the hearing officer's decision as does the accused student.